aws-samples/amazon-rekognition-engagement-meter/README.md

 There are three main user flows:
 * the **"add user"** flow (*yellow*) is triggered when clicking the *"Add user"* button
 * the **"added users recognition"** flow (*green*) and the **"sentiment analysis"** flow (*blue*) are both triggered when clicking the *"Start Rekognition"* button and repeat until the *"Stop Rekognition"* button is clicked.

+The diagram below represents the API calls performed by Amplify, which takes care of authenticating all the calls to the API Gateway using Cognito.

 <img src="docs/amazon-rekognition-2.png" alt="User flow" />